What are Community Amenities?

 Compact, diverse, mixed-use neighbourhoods allow residents to “live” within their local area.
 They include employment, recreation, education, retail, fresh and healthy food outlets all interwoven with cycling, walking and public transport access.

-When community facilities are steps away from residents, it encourages them to engage in physical activity, community interaction and social connection.
+When community amenities are steps away from residents, it encourages them to engage in physical activity, community interaction and social connection.
 Some cities have pursued the goal of the 15-minute city, which aims for each resident to access everything they need within 15 minutes from their house.
 These compact communities help meet people’s main daily to weekly household shopping and community needs.

-How does it affect health?
+How do they affect health?

 Over recent decades, as more of us moved from smaller communities to big cities, the need to accommodate more people has resulted in urban sprawl and the development of suburbs.
 For those who live in suburbs but work downtown, long bus or car rides are often the only option.
 Commuting to work has a long-standing association with personal stress and health.

 The longer you spend commuting exposes you to greater risk of negative physical and mental health outcomes.
 Longer commute times are associated with fatigue, poor sleep, heart disease, high blood pressure, obesity, and more time away from work due to illness.

 In addition to the distance and time spent commuting, the mode of transportation has health implications too.
 Commuting by car has also been linked to poor sleep quality, lower levels of self-reported health and higher obesity rates.
 Drivers also experience more stress, which is exacerbated by congestions and longer commute times.
 The unpredictability of commute time, and the behaviour of other drivers on the road also pushes up workers’ stress levels.
 Commuters who walk, cycle or use public transport have been found to have higher levels of physical activity compared to drivers.